 30 cozy, beautiful and comfortable rooms, 3 cozy parlors with lots of wood, where you can really enjoy, 1 terrace like no other in the world.
 It is sporty in this wonderful place: bikers, mountaineers, hikers, climbers, tourers, cross-country skiers, skiers and snowboarders etc., find countless possibilities to let off steam right on the doorstep.
 Many insider tips can be obtained from the sporty Morteratsch-Crew, because they are just as “Engadin-Vranks”!

-All this and much more is waiting for you at the Gletscher-Hotel Morteratsch in Pontresina.
+All this and much more is waiting for you in the Gletscher-Hotel Morteratsch in Pontresina.
 You are almost there.
-We look forward to seeing you and welcome you today!
+We look forward to seeing you and warmly welcome you today!

 Christophe Steck, host

 What others say about us